Skip to main content

 Fresh from the oven, the baked feta with tomatoes and chickpeas has a great texture and is the perfect soul food.
 The feta is a little hard to see here in the background behind a small pile of parsley.

 Jenni Häyrinen’s original uses pasta and fresh tomatoes, but Smitten Kitchen’s version replaces the pasta with chickpeas, which I think is very successful.
-We take it a bit easier here and use tinned tomatoes instead of fresh.
+We take it a bit easier here and use canned tomatoes instead of fresh.
 Of course, you can use about the same amount of fresh tomatoes - with cherry or date tomatoes, you don’t even have to cut them - they just burst open slightly in the oven.
-You can also use tinned tomatoes for this recipe when tomatoes are out of season.
+You can also use canned tomatoes for this recipe when tomatoes are out of season.

-The oil is not necessary to prevent sticking (it will work with the sauce anyway), but rather for flavour: when baked, it will bring out the flavour of the spices and tomatoes.
+The oil is not necessary to prevent sticking (it will work with the sauce anyway), but rather for flavor: when baked, it will bring out the flavor of the spices and tomatoes.
 Of course, you can add more spices to the sauce if you like.
 Dried oregano, for example, works very well.
 The recipe is also easy to adapt in other ways.
 Want onions in the sauce?
 Great, add them.
 Need an alternative to chickpeas?
 Try pasta, especially orzo.
 Don’t like garlic?
 Leave it out.

 The best way to serve baked feta with tomatoes and chickpeas is with a baguette or sourdough bread to soak up the sauce.